Humza277/sparta-web-app/README.md

 Webhooks allow you to build or set up integrations, such as GitHub which subscribe to certain events on GitHub.com.
 When one of those events is triggered, we'll send a HTTP POST payload to the webhook's configured URL.

+To add a web hook to your repo

+    Open your Repo

+    Navigate to the settings tab

+    Click on Webhooks

+    Add the URL you want

+    Define the triggers

+    Then click add

+You have now made a webhook for your repo